wcc356/oni-tic-tac-toe/readme.md

 Framework: Phaser

 Introduction:
-Oni(鬼) in japanese language is like a monster or orc.
+Oni(鬼) in japanese language is like a orge or orc.
 Use your chess to control the castle!

 Rules: